GoblinArchives/LiminalHorror/Creator Kit SRD/rituals.md

 ---
 # RITUALS

-> Additional advice on Rituals can be found in the Facilitator’s Guide of [Liminal Horror Deluxe Edition (p. x)](https://goblinarchives.itch.io/liminal-horror-deluxe-edition).
+> Additional advice on Rituals can be found in the Facilitator’s Guide of [Liminal Horror Deluxe Edition (p.42; p.66)](https://goblinarchives.itch.io/liminal-horror-deluxe-edition).

 Rituals are powerful, but unpredictable magics.
 They can take many forms, including somatic movement, incantations, scrolls, old tomes, or as the result of Fallout.